Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 }
 ```

+>[!Note]
-The reason GitHub Copilot suggests the `[HttpGet("searchByName")]` method is because it understands that the comment is a description of the method.
+>The reason GitHub Copilot suggests the `[HttpGet("searchByName")]` method is because it understands that the comment is a description of the method.
 It also understands that the method is a GET method and that it has a parameter `name` of type `string`.

 ### Optional Labs